Sustainability DisclosureInformation Disclosure Based on TCFD Recommendations

 Ⅰ. Governance

-The Board of Directors deliberates and makes decisions on business strategies, investment plans, BCPs, etc. from the perspective of comprehensive compliance and risk management, following the Basic Sustainable Policy and relevant material issues including climate change.
+The Board of Directors deliberates and makes decisions on business strategies, investment plans, BCPs,

 Ⅱ. Strategy (Risk and Opportunity Analysis)

-The Group manufactures and sells chemical and petroleum products to be used as raw materials and fuels (including fossil fuels) and recognizes that climate change is an extremely important issue that brings both risks and opportunities.
+The Group manufactures and sells chemical and petroleum products to be used as raw materials and fuels (including fossil fuels), and recognizes that climate change is an extremely important issue that brings both risks and opportunities.

 1. Major climate-change-related risks and opportunities MORESCO faces (scenario analysis)

 Regarding climate change, various scenarios can be considered depending on trends in global warming countermeasures taken by major countries.
-Assuming two typical scenarios, (1) Transition Risk Scenario (1.5°C or lower scenario) and (2) Physical Risk Scenario (4.0°C scenario), the Group examined risks and opportunities for our core businesses including specialty lubricants, synthetic lubricants, raw materials, hot melts, and other new businesses, primarily for the period until the 2030s.
+Assuming two typical scenarios, (1) Transition Risk Scenario (1.5°C or lower scenario) and (2) Physical Risk Scenario (4.0°C scenario), the Group examined risks and opportunities for our core businesses including specialty lubricants, raw materials, hot melts, and other new businesses, primarily for the period until the 2030s.

 (1) Transition Risk Scenario (1.5°C or lower scenario)